davehermann/lambduh/docs-src/GettingStarted.md

 ### Automated Process

-1. Run `lambduh aws-install`, answer a few questions, and let Lamb-duh's CLI utility take care of the setup for you
+1. Run `lamb-duh aws-install`, answer a few questions, and let Lamb-duh's CLI utility take care of the setup for you

 [Read more about the automated process](./CLI.md#initial-aws-configuration-automated)